stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 * [Creating and managing deployables](managing_deployables.md)
 * [Creating and managing subscriptions](managing_subscriptions.md)

-## Placement rule definition YAML structure
+## View the placement rule definition

 The following YAML structure shows the required fields for a placement rule and some of the common optional fields.
 Your YAML structure needs to include some required fields and values.
 Depending on your application management requirements, you might need to include other optional fields and values.
 You can compose your own YAML content with any tool.